 Do add chicory root to your baked goods to make them healthier.

 Chicory root is rich in a fiber called inulin.
 Inulin is added to many well-known packaged foods to be sold as high-fiber items.
 It adds fiber without affecting the food item’s flavor or texture, unlike other fiber sources.
 Fiber is an important nutrient that can help to regulate blood sugar and lower cholesterol levels.

 You can extract inulin from chicory root simply by heating dried chicory root in water using a microwave.
 The inulin will precipitate out of the chicory root into the water.

 Do halve or quarter the heads of chicory when grilling them.

 Grilling softens the outer leaves while leaving the inner leaves crisp.
 It also gives the chicory greens a smoky flavor.
 A light coating with extra virgin olive oil can enhance the flavor and speed up the softening process.

 Do chop chicory greens if you plan to steam them.

 Chopping shortens the cooking time and ensures that all the leaves have a similar soft consistency.

 Don’t drink chicory coffee if what you want is caffeine.

-Chicory is caffeine-free despite the fact that when brewed, it can look like very strong coffee.
+Chicory is caffeine-free, although when brewed, it can look like very strong coffee.
 Chicory is used only to lower the cost and caffeine content of coffee without detracting from the flavor, not to add to its stimulating effects.